 If the relationship is important to you, it is important that you learn to observe and appreciate the other person.

-The other person could be your partner, friend, spouse, colleague, subordinate or your superior.
-It could even be your parent, child or neighbor.
+The other person could be your partner, friend, spouse, colleague, subordinate, or superior.
+It could even be your parent, child, or neighbor.

 Words of appreciation such as “Your help is appreciated“, “Thank you for your support“, can act like pixie dust when sprinkled on relationships.
 It works like magic.
 Just make sure the pixie dust is genuine and authentic.